lunardao/dao/README.md

 ### Voting

 LIP (LunarDAO Improvement Proposal) is the basis of governance in LunarDAO.
-Squad members can submit and vote on proposals.
+Anyone can share and discuss proposals on the [forum](forum.lunardao.net).
+Only Squad members can submit and vote on proposals.
 In LIP-0001 there is a template and further information on the expected content and process.
 Voting should be announced at least 7 days ahead of time and voting shall be open for 72h.
 The proposal is approved if 50% + 1 $VOX vote yes, else it is rejected.
 It can also be rejected if Sentinels deem the proposal to be malicious.
 Voting is followed by the Grace period, during which squad members can ragequit should they disagree with the result of the voting.

 ### Minimum retention

-To prevent dilution of assets, minimum retention is 25%.
-That means that if 75% of shares are ragequitted, the proposal will fail automatically as the original circumstances when the proposal was submitted, including access to funds, has changed dramatically.
+To prevent dilution of assets, minimum retention is 33%.
+That means that if 33% of shares ragequitted a proposal during the grace period, the proposal will fail automatically as the original circumstances when the proposal was submitted, including access to funds, has changed dramatically.
 The squad can re-submit the proposal if they want to vote on it with new circumstance.

 ### RageQuit